awsdocs/amazon-efs-user-guide/doc_source/gs-step-two-create-efs-resources.md

 **Note**
 One Zone storage classes are not available in all Availability Zones in AWS Regions where Amazon EFS is available\.

-   For more information, see [Managing EFS storage classes](storage-classes.md)\.
+   For more information, see [EFS storage classes](storage-classes.md)\.

 1. Choose **Create** to create a file system that uses the following service recommended settings:
-   + Automatic backups turned on, for more information, see [Using AWS Backup with Amazon EFS](awsbackup.md)\.
+   + Automatic backups turned on, for more information, see [Using AWS Backup to back up and restore Amazon EFS file systems](awsbackup.md)\.
    + Mount targets – Amazon EFS creates mount targets with the following settings:
      + For file systems that use Standard storage classes, a mount target is created in each Availability Zone in the AWS Region in which the file system is created\.
 For file systems that use One Zone storage classes, a single mount target is created in the Availability Zone you specified\.
      + Located in the default subnets of the VPC you selected\.